senicko/code-runner/README.md

 }
 ```

-To execute it inside a container that is running a bee you need to write a following request to it's stdin.
+To execute it you need to write a following request to the `stdin`.

 _For now `main.go` is an entry file._